 - See all vegan Chili recipes on TSV!

-Not only is this vegetable chili easy to make using a crockpot or stovetop, but it’s also oil-free, and of course as delicious as can be!
+Easy vegetable chili is customizable, easy to make using a slow cooker or stovetop, and it’s also oil-free and delicious as can be!

 - Prep Time: 10 min